Migrate Langfuse v2 to v3

 Reasoning

-Langfuse has gained significant traction over the last month, both in our Cloud environment and in self-hosted setups.
-With v3 we introduce changes that allow our backend to handle hundreds of events per second with higher reliability.
+Langfuse has gained significant traction over the last months, both in our Cloud environment and in self-hosted setups.
+With Langfuse v3 we introduce changes that allow our backend to handle hundreds of events per second with higher reliability.
 To achieve this scale, we introduce a second Langfuse container and additional storage services like S3/Blob store, Clickhouse, and Redis.
 We explain why we chose each element of the stack and why we believe that they help us achieve best in class scale.

 Why Clickhouse